-Glamping is an attractive and potentially lucrative way of earning a decent return on your land provided you plan everything in advance.
+Glamping / Popup Hotels are an attractive and potentially lucrative way of earning a decent return on your land provided you plan everything in advance.
 Bill Lumley talks to Pop-up Campsites managing director Elizabeth Cartwright.

 Pop-up Campsites in Sussex service most levels of the events industry including a number of high-end boutique hotels.
 It has three campsites across Sussex and the Southeast catering for self-pitching, bell tents and teepees.
 It also offers exclusive land for parties, weddings and corporate events, and for the past six years it has provided bell tents for temporary luxury accommodation for Pop-Up Hotel during the Glastonbury Festival.